telekid/CycleProject/FAQ.md

 TODO: Link to budget.

 ### How will you record audio on the road?
+There are numerous technical challenges associated with recording

+### When will audio be distributed?

 ### What will your recording process look like?
-We will record in 24 bit, 48kbps [Broadcast WAV](https://en.wikipedia.org/wiki/Broadcast_Wave_Format).
+We will record in 24 bit, 48k [Broadcast WAV](https://en.wikipedia.org/wiki/Broadcast_Wave_Format).

 ### In what format will you deliver audio?
-We will distribute audio in 24 bit, 48kbps [Broadcast WAV](https://en.wikipedia.org/wiki/Broadcast_Wave_Format) and [FLAC](https://xiph.org/flac/).
+We will distribute audio in 24 bit, 48k [Broadcast WAV](https://en.wikipedia.org/wiki/Broadcast_Wave_Format) and [FLAC](https://xiph.org/flac/).

 ### How much audio will you record?
-This is surprisingly difficult to predict.
-Our goal is to record 1 hour of
+Our goal is to record one hour of audio every day.
+If we are funded for one year, then we will return with over *15 days* of audio.
+If we are funded for two years, we will return with a full month of continuous audio.

-### How will you distribute the audio?
+### How will you distribute the content?
 All samples will be distributed via BitTorrent.
 In addition, we are currently seeking sponsorship from a variety of content distributors

 ### Will you edit or post-process the audio files?
 No. We would rather provide you with the orignal, raw audio and let you make edits as necessary.
 We will not add fades, normalize, compress, de-noise, or otherwise modify the original recordings.

-### Why not 96k or 192k?
+### Why not record at 96k or 192k?
 File size, mostly.
-By recording at 48kbps, we will be able to effectively double our recording time.
+Recording at 96k or 192k would effectively halve or quarter our recording time.
 In addition, there are very few perceptual benefits to recording at 96k.
-See the following technical videos fore more information:
+See the following technical articles and videos for more information:

 [xiph.org: A Digital Media Primer for Geeks](https://www.xiph.org/video/vid1.shtml)